Our Governing Body:

 Message from our Chair:

+I joined this fantastic Governing Body in 2017, who do a brilliant job of bringing their many and varied skills to the role of governor.
 We are very lucky to work alongside such a talented staff team who put the positive experiences of all the children at the centre of everything they do.

 Chair of Governing Body